Pierluigi Casiraghi: Italy

 Casiraghi was born in Monza, Lombardy, and began his career with his hometown side, Monza, in 1985.
 The side were relegated to Serie C in his first season, but he helped them achieve promotion back to Serie B in 1988.
 He moved to Serie A giants Juventus in 1989, having scored 28 goals in 94 games for Monza.

 His goalscoring record in Turin was modest, achieving a best tally of eight goals in 24 appearances in the 1990–91 season and a total of 20 in 98 games for the club.
 While at Juventus, he helped the side win two UEFA Cups (in 1990 and 1993) and one Italian Cup, also in 1990.
 He scored in the first leg of the 1990 UEFA Cup final to help the Turin club defeat rivals Fiorentina.
 He earned his first international cap for Italy during his spell with Juventus.

 He signed for Lazio in 1993 and scored 41 goals in a five-year spell.
 His most successful season was in 1996–97, when he scored 14 goals in 28 Serie A games.
 With Lazio, he won another Italian Cup, in 1998.
 He found his opportunities limited in his final season, with manager Sven-Göran Eriksson preferring Alen Bokšić and Roberto Mancini in attack and sought a move away.

 Chelsea

 Casiraghi joined English side Chelsea in May 1998 for £5.4 million.
-His time in west London proved luckless, and ultimately only scored one competitive goal for the club in ten appearances, which came against Liverpool in a 1–1 draw at Anfield.
+His time in west London proved luckless, and ultimately only scored one competitive goal for the club in ten Premier League appearances, which came against Liverpool in a 1–1 draw at Anfield.
 His Chelsea career was cut short by a cruciate ligament injury sustained during a collision with West Ham goalkeeper Shaka Hislop in November 1998.
 Despite going through ten operations, he was unable to make a comeback and his contract with the club was terminated in July 2000, with Chelsea receiving an insurance payout.
 Casiraghi criticised the club for not helping him, and in August 2000 Casiraghi explored legal action against Chelsea for unpaid wages after his contract was terminated early.